 So when are these so-called experts in the field going to figure out how to help autistics

-reach their full potential, and contribute their strengths to society, rather than denigrate and discriminate against them
+reach their full potential, and contribute their strengths to society, rather than denigrate their abilities and discriminate against them

 for being different.